jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When you look at the night sky with a telescope, like Galileo (1564-1642) did, you see it differently.
 Jupiter has moons, Venus has phases, and it looks like Earth is just another planet.
 When Galileo told everyone these facts, the "divine kings" were threatened.
 By using a telescope, Galileo was saying, "we don't know until we test, so let's use instruments to test what we think we know."
 Scientific inquiry questioned the ruler's divine leadership.
 Although Catholics and Protestant political leaders hated each other, they worked together to suppress Galileo.
 Neither facilitated the new truths the protagonist's new tools were discovering.

-Eventually however, Europe adopted the new philosophy of Science, and embraced the lessons of Galileo.
+Eventually, however, Europe adopted the new philosophy of science and embraced the lessons of Galileo.
 As a result, they started the Science Age, which in turn created the technology to start the Industrial Age.

 Galileo is just one example of how an establishment finds it very hard to embrace a new era.
 The lesson is, to enter into a new age, civilization can't just use new technology.
 Main Street must welcome a modern philosophy too.
 Today we're also using an outdated philosophy from a bygone age.
 Here's an example of how that's hurting our everyday lives.